CSUnderground/live-editor/README.md

 If you have an issue with "this.merge" is undefined, then `rm -rf node_modules/gulp-handlebars/node_modules/handlebars`.

+Please do **not** delete the build folder.
+It contains some external libraries and images which are irritating to redownload.

 This issue also occurs if you do something wrong during the setup process.

 ## Testing